 The year is 1892, and the United States Army is at war with various Native American tribes in the west.
-Captain Joseph J. Blocker (Christian Bale) has become a legendary captain in the United States Army and is now seeking retirement.
+Captain Joseph J. Blocker (Christian Bale) has become a legendary captain in the United States Army, and he is now eyeing retirement.
 His superiors, however, have one last mission for him.
 A prisoner, Chief Yellow Hawk (Wes Studi), is very sick, and the United States Army has made a deal that would allow him to be released so that he can spend the rest of his life with his tribe.
-Captain Blocker’s mission is to escort the dying Chief to his tribe, ensuring that the dying man gets there alive.
+Captain Blocker’s mission is to escort the dying Chief to his tribe.

-Captain Blocker does not exactly hide his contempt for the mission, as does Chief Yellow Hawk.
+Captain Blocker does not exactly hide his contempt for the mission, as he does not exactly like Chief Yellow Hawk.
 He may be a sick old man now, but he and his tribe have been responsible for the horrific deaths of many Americans.
-Captain Blocker’s pride tells him to let the old man rot in his cage, or to just kill him himself.
-However, Captain Blocker’s duty tells him to complete the mission that he has been given.
-With members of the United States Army wanting the Chief dead, and Native Americans wanting to kill Captain Blocker and his crew, Captain Blocker will have many enemies along the way.
-With imminent danger around every corner, this last mission will certainly not be an easy one.
+Captain Blocker’s pride tells him to let the old man rot in his cage, and if not that, Blocker would like to kill the man himself.
+However, Captain Blocker’s duty compels him to complete the mission that he has been given.
+With members of the United States Army wanting the Chief dead, and Native Americans wanting to kill Captain Blocker and his crew, Captain Blocker will have many enemies along his journey.
+With imminent danger around every corner, his last mission will certainly not be an easy one.